ruflin/ruflin-integration-package/README.md

       link: http://fake-link
 ```

-Run `elastic-package check` again and the upload command.
+Run `elastic-package check` again and the `elastic-package install` command.
 The `0.1.0` version of the package will be updated to version 0.2.0.
 Only 1 version of the same package can be installed at the same time.
 But like this different versions of a package can be rolled out over time.

 ## Step 6: Ingest data